hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 ## Working with Plugins

-If you haven’t used Hamlet Plugins before, Plugins extend hamlet and can provide a wide range of functions, including modules which provide prebuilt solutions that can be added to your own solution.
+If you haven’t used hamlet Plugins before, Plugins extend hamlet and can provide a wide range of functions, including modules which provide prebuilt solutions that can be added to your own solution.
 After adding a plugin it needs to be installed in your workspace so that it can be used:

 ```bash